 Children of key workers and other groups of children, young people and families, will continue to require care and education outside of their homes.

-The Commissioner continued, “Firstly, those children who are vulnerable such as those living in adverse circumstances or known to social care agencies (see FAQs from the Department of Education).
+The Commissioner continued, “Firstly, those children who are vulnerable such as those living in adverse circumstances or known to social care agencies.
 Many families are struggling and require additional support from a range of agencies.
 Schools and social care agencies provide essential services and in many cases, are literally providing a lifeline to children and young people.
 The need to maintain ‘social distancing’ and to stay inside can exacerbate tensions. ’Socially vulnerable children and young people’ must still receive these services albeit in different ways.

 “Secondly, are children with a range of disabilities or special educational needs, particularly those children attending special schools.
 Again the current restrictions are placing further stress on families as they struggle to meet the needs of all their children and provide the best care (including education, medical and physical therapy) for their children with special needs.
 Too many families were exhausted before the COVID19 crisis – we have a responsibility to support them and not to add to their stresses.

 “Staying at home and in isolation can place an enormous strain on families, and I share the concern of others that it runs the risk of increasing vulnerability not only during the crisis but for many years to come.”